Sharp Edge Flight Experiment: SHEFEX I

 SHEFEX I was the first experimental vehicle of the SHEFEX project and launched on Thursday, 27 October 2005 from the Andøya Rocket Range in Norway.
 Shefex I reached a height of about 200 km over the North Sea.
 Within 20 seconds, the vehicle re-entered Earth's atmosphere at almost seven times the speed of sound.
 The measured data and live images of the on-board camera were transferred directly to the ground station.
 However, during the activation of the parachute system an error occurred that led to the loss of the parachute system and consequently to the loss of the flight unit.
 According to the DLR, the evaluation of the data provided important insights so that SHEFEX I could be seen as a great success from the perspective of the DLR.
-For the flight, a missile system was used, which consisted of a combined Brazilian VS-30 lower level and a HAWK rocket as the second stage.
+For the flight, a VS-30 Orion sounding rocket was used, which consisted of a Brazilian VS-30 first stage and a HAWK rocket as the second stage.
 The cost of the three-year project was approximately 4 million euros.
 It was part of the space program of the Helmholtz Association of German Research Centers (HGF) and the DLR.